-Tracking Type ADC -Up/Down Counter Analog to Digital Converter
+Tracking Type ADC – Up/Down Counter Analog to Digital Converter

-Tracking Type ADC introduction
+Tracking Type ADC Introduction

-Tracking Type ADC Circuit
+Tracking Type ADC Schematic Diagram

 Tracking type ADC Circuit diagram blockdiagram